AI app review

 Whatever AI tool built the app, we review the repository, not the vendor.

 Classic code reviews deliver a thorough one-off assessment with an action plan.
 That is a sensible starting point.
-Veriploy picks up right after: you get an AI-generated app reviewed once (Snapshot or Baseline) and then keep it under ongoing technical oversight with Watch, Guard or Launch.
+I pick up right after: you get an AI-generated app reviewed once (Baseline) and then keep it under ongoing technical oversight with Oversight, Guard or Launch.

 Stacks we see every day